melanieharo22/cse15l-lab-reports/labreport1.md

 3. open up the downloaded folder by going to your **Finder** app (command space and type in "Finder" if not available on your dock)
 4. follow instructions on screen
 5. once it is installed, open a file (doesn't matter since you only need the terminal on VS Code) *I opened an old PA from CSE 11*
 ## Step 3: Connecting Remotely
+*just to preface: when explaining the next steps which involve use of the terminal, when you see "$" here or anywhere else, it is representative of Ia convention for how we write commands* <br />
+1. open up a terminal window in VS Code
+2.
 ## Step 4: Experimenting with Commands

 [Back](https://melanieharo22.github.io/cse15l-lab-reports/)